SoftUni-Internal/interactive-content/EN/01-Arrays/08-Summary.md

 ## In the next lesson, you will learn:

 - Objects
-  - Object and Properties
+  - object and Properties
-  - Looping Through Objects
+  - looping Through Objects
 - JSON
 - Classes
-  - Definition
+  - definition
-  - Constructor
+  - constructor
-  - Fields
+  - fields

 [/slide]